How to do a competitive analysis in 5 easy steps

 It's an essential tactic for finding out what your competitors are doing and what kind of threat they present to the success of your company.

-According to new data from Crayon, a research firm based in Boston, 41% of business professionals "strongly agree" that competitive intelligence is critical to their company's success.
+According to data from Crayon, a research firm based in Boston, 41% of business professionals "strongly agree" that competitive intelligence is critical to their company's success.

 Source: Crayon